Shioli Kutsuna: Career

 In 2006, Kutsuna won the Judge's Prize at the 2006 Japan Bishōjo Contest.

-In 2009, she had her first major starring role.
-She played the part of Tsugumi Nitobe in 7 Mannin Tantei Nitobe (70 000 People Detective Nitobe), an ordinary college student who has 70,000 friends on the Internet and solves difficult cases by using their brains.
+In 2009, she obtained her first major starring role, playing the part of Tsugumi Nitobe in 7 Mannin Tantei Nitobe (70 000 People Detective Nitobe), an ordinary college student who has 70,000 friends on the Internet and solves difficult cases by using their brains.

 In 2011, she was cast to play Ran Mori in a special drama for the live-action of Detective Conan, a popular manga series written by Gosho Aoyama.
 She replaced Tomoka Kurokawa, who played Ran in the previous specials in 2006 and 2007.

 In 2012, she was named Best New Actress of 2011 by film magazine Kinema Junpo.

 In 2015, she appeared in two leading roles as Haru/Harumi in the Japanese-Turkish co-production 125 Years Memory.

-She played mutant Yukio in the 2018 film Deadpool 2.
+She played mutant Yukio in the 2018 film Deadpool 2, the eleventh installment of the X-Men film series.
+She reprised the role in the 2024 Marvel Cinematic Universe sequel Deadpool & Wolverine.

+In 2021, she appeared in the first season of Apple TV+ series Invasion, and the second season which premiered in August 2023.

-In 2022, it was revealed that she will appear in Hideo Kojima's Death Stranding 2.
+In 2022, it was revealed that she would appear in Hideo Kojima's 2025 videogame Death Stranding 2: On the Beach.
+She plays the character Rainy.

 Personal life

-In 2011, together with actresses Mayuko Kawakita and Riko Narumi, Kutsuna graduated from Horikoshi High School.